 However, even when your USB drive isn’t in active use, abruptly ejecting the drive could still corrupt the data.
 This happens due to the write caching process that’s used by most operating systems.
 So, information isn’t written immediately to the USB drive.
 Instead, it’s possible that some information is stored in your computer’s RAM.

 When you give a copy command, the operating system waits for a number of requests to fulfill and then satisfies those requests all at once.
 So, it’s possible to corrupt some data if you abruptly remove a USB drive.
+However, if you are windows user, do check out our guide on how to fix corrupted sd card using cmd in detail here!

 Why Linux, MacOS and Windows behave differently?